Silverdale and Arnside Art and Craft Trail – Information for exhibitors and hosts

 - We welcome interest from hosts and supporters who may wish to volunteer ideas and labour as well as venue space.
 Please contact the coordinators.

-Eligibility for reduced fees – Workshops
+Eligibility for reduced fees – Workshops/Activities

 - The Trail actively encourages ideas from those individuals and groups interested in providing workshops or demonstrations, which are a crucial element of the Trail philosophy.
 If your proposal offers a teaching/interactive element of a minimum of 4 hours throughout the weekend, then you may be eligible for a 25% reduction in entry fees.
 Please put details on your application form; eligibility for the reduced fees will be at the discretion of the Trail coordinators.
-Priority may be given to Associate members who provide a workshop.

 Eligibility for reduced fees – Undertaking specific tasks